Juenjie/RBG-Maxwell/README.md

 ## 1. The RBG-Maxwell Module

-The package is coded by Jun-Jie Zhang Jian-Nan Chen and improved by Ming-Yan Sun.
+The package is coded by Jun-Jie Zhang, Jian-Nan Chen and improved by Ming-Yan Sun.
 The project will be consistently maintained by Ming-Yan Sun and Jun-Jie Zhang.

 For further help, please contact us at zjacob@mail.ustc.edu.cn Jun-Jie Zhang, chennn1994@alumni.sjtu.edu.cn Jian-Nan Chen and sunmingyan0301@163.com Ming-Yan Sun